RibosomeCRCL/rRMSAnalyzer/README.md

 ## Getting started

-The “getting started” is available on our website:
+The “getting started” is available on our Github page:
 <https://ribosomecrcl.github.io/rRMSAnalyzer/>

 A test dataset (ribo_toy) is included in the package.